Aiven-Open/klaw-docs/docs/docs/getstarted.md

 out.
 This can be found under **Settings** as the `tenant.config` setting.

-An example value for a simple `DEV` environment might look something like this:
+An example value for a simple `DEV` environment would look something like this:

     {